TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Miniature generation should trigger "dirty" revision

+# BEFORE STEAM

 - Windows also has to be able to read from appdata folder

-# BEFORE STEAM

-- A simple friends panel under Escape when playing on a server should be trivial
-    - Will be WAY faster to send an invite this way rather than press home and navigate
-        - especially with filtering

-- disable updater if is_steam_client

-- Rich presence
-    - Per-setup status string
-    - Editing: de_desert_remake
+    - CLI argument: --roaming-folder
+        - set by AppRun to $HOME/.config so we don't have to call readenv
+        - default will just work like always

-    - Playtesting: de_desert_remake
+- Trailer
-    - also use "connect" feature to implement joins

 - /skip command
     - with 60 sec timeout